 438. Mill Creek Bridge in Duncan Crevice Caves Provincial Nature Reserve.
-This splendid structure was rebuilt in 2011 by Beaver Creek Club volunteers with the help of 32 Combat Engineer Regiment.
+This splendid structure was rebuilt in 2011 by Beaver Valley Club volunteers with the help of 32 Combat Engineer Regiment.
 It looks good as new.

 439. White snakeroot (Ageratina altissima) blooms at the wayside everywhere at this time of year.
 A member of the aster family, it’s quite poisonous and responsible for the notorious “milk sickness” that killed thousands of settlers, including Abraham Lincoln’s mother, in the US Midwest in the nineteenth century.
 Eaten by cattle, snakeroot contains toxic tremetol, which is passed on to humans through milk or meat.

 440. This is Pinnacle Rock, a huge slab of dolostone from the cap of the Escarpment lying by the Trail.
 The plaque at lower right notes that the surrounding property, Pinnacle Rock Farm, was donated to the Bruce Trail Conservancy in memory of Peter Ogden Richardson (1932-2011).

 441. A beautiful viewpoint looking east towards the Mill Creek Valley.
 There’s just the slightest hint of fall in the leafage.